kalidwehbe/scrabble/README.md

 1. Enter 2-4 players and names at console prompt
 2. Choose whether each player is Human or AI
+3. Select a board (1.
+Standard, 2.
+Diagonal, 3 Corner Star)
-3. GUI window opens with board, command input, and player info
+4. GUI window opens with board, command input, and player info
-4. Type commands in top text field and press Enter (for human players)
+5. Type commands in top text field and press Enter (for human players)
-5. AI players automatically take their turns
+6. AI players automatically take their turns
+7. Use File menu to Save/Load games (Ctrl+S / Ctrl+L)
+8. Use Edit menu for Undo/Redo (Ctrl+Z / Ctrl+Y)

 ---